 - Use a wheelchair or wagon if your child’s gait (walk) is unsteady after sedation or anesthesia.

-- Your child should not lean on or use anything with wheels to support himself, such as an IV pole.
+- Your child should not lean on or use anything with wheels for support, such as an IV pole.

-- Ask your child to call for you or the nurse when he needs to get out of bed for any reason.
+- Ask your child to call for you or the nurse when there is a need to get out of bed for any reason.

-- Your child should not get out of bed at night by himself.
+- Your child should not get out of bed at night alone.
 Patients who try to walk in the dark often fall.

 - Bending over may cause your child to feel dizzy.
-He should not lean out of bed to pick up something off the floor.
+Your child should not lean out of bed to pick up something off the floor.

 - Your child should avoid wearing long nightgowns and robes that could cause tripping.